-Trade receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for impairment (note 3(k)).
+Trade receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for impairment and expected credit losses.
 Trade receivables are generally due for settlement within 15 to 30 days.
+The Group's impairment loss allowance and other accounting policies for trade and other receivables are outlined in note 20 b)(i).